Siksika Nation: Siksika Resource Development Limited

-The Siksika nations economic authority is the Siksika Resource Development Limited (SRDL) founded in 1997.
+The Siksika Nation's economic authority is the Siksika Resource Development Limited (SRDL), founded in 1997.
 They manage a diverse group of enterprises and properties.

 SRDL applied for a licence to produce Medical Marijuana in April 2016.
 They anticipate generating $15M in annual revenue.
-The Siksika Resource Development Ltd, and Siksika Herbz Ltd, and Frozen Penguin Ltd of Kelowna BC partnership plan to construct 25,000 Sq ft facility on the Siksika Nation.
+The Siksika Resource Development Ltd, Siksika Herbz Ltd, and Frozen Penguin Ltd of Kelowna, BC, partnership plan to construct a 25,000 Sq ft facility on the Siksika Nation.
 Revenue generated will also be donated to support social services.

-The Siksika intend to distribute the medication domestically and internationally.
-Revenue from the venture is intended to address disparaging economic issues such as Opioid addiction epidemic, and housing.
-As of 2020 the proposal is still under review.
-Frozen Penguin will use modern technology and techniques such as 'RotoGro', to maximize profits for the nation.
+The Siksika Nation plans to distribute the medication both domestically and internationally.
+Revenue from the venture is intended to address pressing economic and social issues, including the opioid addiction epidemic and housing challenges.
+As of 2020, the proposal remained under review.
+The company, Frozen Penguin, plans to employ modern technologies and techniques, such as RotoGro, to maximize profits for the nation.

-On July 16, 2022.
-SRDL partnered with 'Calgary Tree Planting Team' volunteers to plant 300 Sakskatoon berry trees near the "Siksika business Plaza".
-The initiative will increase food security and provide economic growth for the Nation.
+On July 16, 2022, Siksika Renewable Development Limited (SRDL) partnered with volunteers from the Calgary Tree Planting Team to plant 300 Saskatoon berry trees near the Siksika Business Plaza.
+This initiative aims to enhance food security and support economic growth for the Siksika Nation.

 Siksika Family Services Corporation/Siksika Children's Services

-The Siksika Family Services was awarded a grant by the Provincial and Federal governments 'Rapid Housing Initiative', to establish a transitional 24 housing unit community for Siksika's vulnerable high need families and youth in the process of cultural reunification.
-The community will be called "Children's Village".
+The Siksika Family Services received a grant from the Provincial and Federal governments’ Rapid Housing Initiative to establish a transitional housing community consisting of 24 units.
+This community is intended to support Siksika Nation’s vulnerable, high-need families and youth who are undergoing cultural reunification.
+The new community will be named Children’s Village.

 Location

 The Siksika Nation reserve, Siksika 146, is located approximately 95 km east of Calgary, and 3 km south of the Trans Canada Highway (Highway 1).
 Its administrative and business district is located adjacent to the community of Gleichen.

 Siksika Nation is the second largest, land-based, in Canada.
 Siksika Nation Boundaries of Blackfoot Confederacy Traditional Territory.

-North-North Saskatchewan River, West – Rock Mountains, East-At the confluence of the North and South Saskatchewan Rivers and South-Yellowstone River.
+North-North Saskatchewan River, West – Rock Mountains, East-At the confluence of the North and South Saskatchewan Rivers, and South-Yellowstone River.